Trail running

 Safety information

-Use of the trails and information on this website is at your own risk.
-Local conditions may result in changes to the route.
+Use of the hiking trails and the information on this website is at your own risk.
+Conditions on site may lead to changes in the route.

-• Use only marked trails and follow all signs and instructions - for your own safety, to protect grazing animals and out of respect for wildlife.
+• Use only marked trail paths and follow all signs and instructions - for your own safety, to protect grazing animals, and out of respect for wild animals.

-• Always close gates after use.
-Be considerate of other trail users, plants and animals.
+• Be considerate towards other trail users, plants, and animals.

-• Bring extra sun protection.
-UV rays can be very strong at high altitudes, even in overcast weather.
+• Take additional sun protection.
+UV rays at high altitudes can be very strong, even in cloudy weather.

-• Plan your trail carefully, taking into account the fitness levels of all participants, the weather forecast and the time of year.
+• Plan your trail carefully: Consider the required fitness level of all participants, weather forecasts, and seasonal dependencies.

 • Weather conditions in the mountains can change very quickly and without warning.
 Appropriate clothing and provisions (food and drink) are very important.
-If the weather is unstable, it is better to turn back early.
+In bad weather, it is better to turn back early.

-• Inform others of your route and, if possible, do not go alone.
+• Inform others about your trail route and, if possible, do not go alone.

-• Pay attention to warning signs on river banks and along watercourses below dams and reservoirs: water levels can rise quickly and without warning.
+• Observe warning signals indicating dangers at riverbanks, along watercourses below dams and reservoirs: water levels can rise quickly and without warning.

 Additional information